38 Idioms About Missing Someone

 Other ways to say: Still love, left a part with me

-Meaning: Even when far away, you still feel close to someone.
+Meaning: Even when physically far away, two people still feel emotionally close and connected.

 • We’re miles apart but close at heart.